5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 > [!NOTE]
 >
 > For more configuration options, follow my [hibernation configuration guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/Content/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes) properly.

-### Disable Gatekeeper (optional)
-I disable Gatekeeper on all my systems by default, since it blocks running scripts from github etc. To do so, enter `sudo spctl --master-disable` in Terminal.
-Disabling Gatekeeper in macOS Sequoia and Tahoe requires [additional steps](https://github.com/5T33Z0/OCLP4Hackintosh/tree/main/Guides/Disable_Gatekeeper.md).

 ###  Strengthen Security (optional)
 In `config.plist`, navigate to `Misc/Security/SecureBootModel` and change it to: `Default`.
 But you may have to disable it when updating macOS, otherwise the installer might crash.
 Ever since the release of macOS Sonoma 14.4, it does not longer work correctly during install.